thaibirding.com by Nick Upton

 Thalebun National Park protects a sizeable lump of forest along the Thai-Malay border but access to the habitat is more or less restricted to the headquarters area and the campsite/accommodation areas.
 It does have a very photogenic lake surrounded by forest with a limestone karst backdrop and there are a good number of scarce southern species that can be found here.

 The weather was still fairly poor, a little light rain interspersed by dry periods but always heavy dark clouds making things difficult.
-However, there were still good birds to see with a group of four Black-thighed Falconets engaged in some strange behaviour, hanging from palm leaves! nearby a Raffles's Malkoha was feeding but then we heard the call of some woodpeckers.
+However, there were still good birds to see with a group of four Black-thighed Falconets engaged in some strange behaviour, hanging from palm leaves! nearby a Raffles's Malkoha was feeding but then I heard the call of some woodpeckers.
 A short wait and they appeared nearby but the angle and light made it hard to identify them easily.
 A few quick photographs allowed me to see that they were Checker-throated Woodpeckers, a really scarce bird in Thailand so a good sighting indeed.
-We continued walking along and were surprised to hear a high-pitched call followed by a flash of movement and then a Chestnut-tailed Forktail landing on the track where a puddle held some attraction for this beautiful bird.
-We watched this bird as it went little by little up a rocky stream before disappearing into the forest.
+I continued walking along and was surprised to hear a high-pitched call followed by a flash of movement and then a Chestnut-tailed Forktail landing on the track where a puddle held some attraction for this beautiful bird.
+I watched this bird as it went little by little up a rocky stream before disappearing into the forest.

 Sirindhorn Botanical Gardens